Combatting Rater Bias in Performance Reviews

 Ratings, scoring, and assessments of people don’t tend to invite warm, fuzzy feelings in most.
 On the contrary, negative connotations often emerge including disdain, judgment, and for many, a lack of fairness.

-In some of our other work, we discuss reasons why traditional performance reviews don’t tend to produce the desired results; namely, they address only one of the three forms of feedback, evaluation.
+In some of our other work, we discuss reasons why traditional performance reviews don’t tend to produce the desired results; namely, they address only one of the three forms of feedback: evaluation.
 Ignoring the other two forms – coaching and appreciation – sets evaluation feedback up for failure right out of the gate.
+But even if you get the feedback process “right” there may still be a distrust for the process.

-Speaking with hundreds of HR Professionals and Organizational Leaders every year, we know this is true.
+Speaking with hundreds of HR Professionals and organizational leaders every year, we know this is true.
 Many employees often are skeptical of a performance management process whereby their manager assigns a score or rating of some sort, especially if that rating will affect their pay and career movement.

 One necessary factor that must exist for employees to be merely “satisfied” is that they feel valued and rewarded fairly.
 If employees sense rater bias exists and do not feel rewarded fairly, their productivity may drop to 77%, versus 100% for satisfied employees.

-Our goal for this article is to provide tips and best practices for your organization to reduce rater bias, or the Idiosyncratic Rater Effect, and increase trust for your performance management process.
+Rater bias has been written about and studied for some time, but we still see many organizations struggle with how to address this.
+Our goal for this article is to provide tips and best practices for your organization to reduce rater bias, or the Idiosyncratic Rater Effect, and increase trust in your performance management process.

-Research on the Idiosyncratic Rater Bias
+Research on Performance Bias

-A 1998 study in Personnel Psychology found that over 60% of a manager’s rating was actually a reflection of the individual manager, not the employee being rated.
+A 1998 study in Personnel Psychology found that over 60% of a manager’s rating was a reflection of the individual manager, not the employee being rated.
 Another study in 2000 and in 2010 confirmed these findings.

 This research brings to the surface a serious issue.
 With performance ratings being such an important factor in individual raises, promotions, bonuses, and overall career growth, there is a lot at stake.
 If these decisions are being made with biased data, how can anyone trust they are being evaluated and/or compensated in a fair and equal manner?